hazelcast/hazelcast-python-client/docs/securing_client_connection.rst

 ..

-    Note that TLSv1+ requires at least Python 2.7.9 or Python 3.4 built with OpenSSL 1.0.1+, and TLSv1_3 requires at least Python 2.7.15 or Python 3.7 built with OpenSSL 1.1.1+.
+    Note that TLSv1_3 requires at least Python 3.7 built with OpenSSL 1.1.1+.

 These protocol versions can be selected using the ``ssl_protocol`` as
 follows: